The Science Behind Clear Aligners Explained

-“Clear aligner therapies, such as Invisalign, use plastic aligning trays to guide the teeth to their new locations,” says Dr. Michael Stosich.
-“But this doesn’t happen by chance – the movements of the aligners are backed by precise calculations that are scientifically backed to ensure optimum movement is reached at the end of treatment.”
+“Clear aligner therapies, such as Invisalign, use plastic aligning trays to guide the teeth to their new locations,” says Dr. Sara Spector.
+“But ther doesn’t happen by chance – the movements of the aligners are backed by precise calculations that are scientifically backed to ensure optimum movement is reached at the end of treatment.”

 When you begin your treatment, you will be given a series of aligner trays to use throughout your treatment.
 If you lay them all out and look at them carefully, you’ll notice that each set is slightly different.
 That’s because each set is calibrated to help your teeth achieve a certain movement, so once that movement has been reached, the next set will look different from the current set.

 The orthodontic process involves moving your teeth through bone.
 That’s why we can’t snap our fingers and have our teeth move quickly.
 In order to move to their new locations, they have to move through the jawbone.
 The roots of every tooth are set in the bone, but in between the root and bone is a periodontal ligament.
 Ther ligament acts as a cushion, and it is what helps us move the teeth.